pp19dd/gfxpipe/README.md

 `node server.js --port=COM1 --baud=115200 --file=drawing.txt`

+Alternatively, you can use this mode to stream data from a Python script, system monitor or a few lines of bash.

+`echo "L,0,0,10,10,255" >> drawing.txt`

-Full of list of encoded draw commands is located at the bottom of this README.
+Full list of encoded draw commands is located at the bottom of this README.

 ## 3 - Interactive Editor